As posted on NewsBreak.

 So far, Deliveright has seen a lot of interest in the program from e-commerce companies, and as it continues to grow, Ladden sees the combination of technology and the flexibility of sending smaller orders at an FTL, or full truckload, rate as a major plus for smaller furniture companies.

-“Using technology, you can improve everything from the process to customer communication,” he said.
+“Using our technology, you can improve everything from the process to customer communication,” he said.
 “And the combination of those two, improving processes and communication, is a very powerful change in how this industry is performing.
 So we’re charging at this from the technology perspective, knowing that at the end of the day, two guys are going to be lifting that sofa and carrying it into the home.
 Technology’s not going to lift it, but technology can make their lives much easier along the way.”